← Back to practice catalog

 Device registryHundreds of millions of rows—TTL stale tokens

-Implications: you cannot call APNs once per user in a single synchronous loop—batch, async, throttle.
+So we cannot: call APNs once per user in a single synchronous loop from the API.
+Batch, async, throttle.

 High-level architecture

 Producer services call Notification API with { user_id, template_id, vars, channel_hint, idempotency_key }.
-API persists a notification row and enqueues to Kafka/SQS (or internal queue).
+API persists a notification row and enqueues to Kafka/SQS.
 Router workers load prefs and template, drop if opted out, route to per-channel queues.
-Channel workers (push, email, SMS) respect provider rate limits, call vendor APIs, record attempts and terminal status.
+Channel workers respect provider rate limits, call vendor APIs, record attempts and terminal status.
 Scheduler ticks delayed jobs into the same pipeline.

 Who owns what: